heiner/dylaniki/Forgetful_Heart.md

                  Dm
     Every little detail
                       Am
-    you don’t remember at all.
+    you don't remember at all.
                  F
     The times we knew,
                 E7     Am